langflow-ai/langflow/README.md

 langflow run
 ```

-You can also preview Langflow in [HuggingFace Spaces](https://huggingface.co/spaces/Logspace/Langflow-Preview?duplicate=true).
-Simply clone the space, to create your own Langflow workspace in minutes.
+You can also preview Langflow in [HuggingFace Spaces](https://huggingface.co/spaces/Logspace/Langflow-Preview).
+[Clone the space](https://huggingface.co/spaces/Logspace/Langflow-Preview?duplicate=true), to create your own Langflow workspace in minutes.

 # 🎨 Creating Flows